 General Sir Herbert Kitchener praised the regiment after the Battle of Suakin in Sudan in 1888 because they didn't lose a single man during the fight.

-During the First World War the regiment raised a total of 34 regular, territorial, reserve and service battalions.
+During the First World War (1914-18) the regiment raised a total of 34 regular, territorial, reserve and service battalions.
 These fought at Gallipoli, Salonika, Egypt, Palestine and Mesopotamia as well as on the Western Front.

-The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.
+The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.